 - The first few episodes Jess behaved more on the "Ambiguous Disorder" side of Manic Pixie Dream Girl before settling into a more grounded "middle-school teacher" version, in episodes like "The Wedding" she seems incapable of concentrating on one task or interacting with normal society.
 This is explained/retconned as being that the series starting break-up/move-out really threw her off balance and the guys helped her find her footing again.

-- Winston goes from being the most responsible of the loft to a Cloud Cuckoolander struggling to find himself, volunteers waaay too much personal information, is obsessed with his cat, and is in a relationship with a strange woman who drives a school bus.
+- Winston goes from being the most responsible of the loft to a Cloud Cuckoolander struggling to find himself, volunteers waaay too much personal information, and is obsessed with his cat.
 And then recovers his self-possession enough to become a police officer.

 - At the beginning, Nick is a slacker who is living below his means as a law school drop-out and generally rolls his eyes at his loftmates' antics.
 But by the second season, he becomes a somewhat dim Manchild who wears his heart on his sleeve and has weird obsessions.

 - Cheek Copy: Nick got really bored waiting for his girlfriend to get off work.
 He wants everyone to know he does not have three butt cheeks.